Samarthnv05/Robothon2k25_ParkPauseExitBot/README.md

 - Power Supply (Battery)

 ## Code
-Check the `main.ino` file for full logic.
+Check the `LFR.ino` file for full logic.

 Feel free to fork or improve!